This page tells you about life insurance (or assurance) and cancer. There is information about

 You should really know about all the terms and conditions before you take your policy out.
 But some policies have a cooling off period.
 In the two weeks after signing the agreement, you can tell the insurer that you do not want the policy.
 If you are entitled to a cooling off period, the company will send you a statutory notice of your right to withdraw from the policy and you will get all the money you have spent on the premiums back.

 If you are not happy with the service you have been given you should complain to the broker, financial adviser or salesperson who arranged your policy.
 Your policy document will have details of the complaint procedure.
-If you cannot get your complaint sorted out at this level you can go to an independent ombudsman.
-All insurers and independent financial advisers belong to the Insurance Ombudsman or the Financial Services Authority (FSA).
+If you cannot get your complaint sorted out at this level you can contact the Financial Ombudsman Service.
+Or you can contact the Financial Conduct Authority (FCA), previously known as the Financial Services Authority (FSA).
 These services are free to the public.

 The Financial Ombudsman Service